 Prior to 1990, discrimination against disabled individuals was rampant thoughout public and private life, presenting a social disease that if left untouched would consume the best ideals of our country.
-Babies with disabilities were murdered by a society that denied them lifesaving medical care, the mentally disabled were placed into segregated schools, and individuals with undesirable physical or mental traits were subjected to forced sterilization.
+Disabled infants were murdered by a society that denied them lifesaving medical care, the mentally disabled were placed into segregated schools, and individuals with undesirable physical or mental traits were subjected to forced sterilization.
 Those are horrors we never want repeated.

 Mark my words, the Americans with Disabilities Act mattered when it was passed twenty-seven years ago, and it matters today, in 2017, when the party of Bush is attempting to take away the rights they were once proud to erect.